usgs/wdfn-blog/content/snakemake-ml-experiments.md

     run:
         combine_exp_metrics(input, output[0])
 ```
-In this rule, the `combine_exp_metrics` Python function took the list of the 27,270 csv files (produced by the `expand` function), read them into Pandas DataFrames, combined them into a single Pandas DataFrame, and wrote that DataFrame to a new csv file.
+In this rule, the `combine_exp_metrics` Python function took the list of the 27,270 .csv files (produced by the `expand` function) and combined them into a new .csv file.

 Finally, to let Snakemake know that this was the ultimate file we needed we added this in the first rule of the Snakefile: